 - Any type of anti-virus software that might be running on the VM or on your network.

-On the network side, here are some things that might be effecting throughput:
+On the network side, here are some things that might be affecting throughput:

 - The type and speed of network card